-- Are you a student looking for a summer job?
+- Are you a student looking for a job?
 Check out Student Jobs MB, a portal dedicated to connecting employers with students looking for work.

 - Do you own a small or medium-sized business that has experienced hardship in Manitoba as a result of the COVID-19 pandemic and related public-health orders?
 If so, you might be eligible for a one-time $6,000 non-interest bearing forgivable loan.
 For more information on the Manitoba Gap Protection Program including eligibility requirements and the application process, click here.

 - Winnipeg older adults who may be feeling isolated and in need of assistance during this trying time can call 311.
 You will be provided assistance with delivery of groceries, medications, or access to other well-being resources.